manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 "hello world"~10
 ```

-Proximity distance is specified in words, adjusted for word count, and applies to all words within quotes.
-For instance, `"cat dog mouse"~5` query means that there must be less than 8-word span which contains all 3 words, ie. `CAT aaa bbb ccc DOG eee fff MOUSE` document will not match this query, because this span is exactly 8 words long.
+Proximity distance is measured in words, accounting for word count, and applies to all words within quotes.
+For example, the query `"cat dog mouse"~5` indicates that there must be a span of fewer than 8 words containing all 3 words.
+Therefore, a document with `CAT aaa bbb ccc DOG eee fff MOUSE` will not match this query, as the span is exactly 8 words long.

 ###  Quorum matching operator